PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 ### Refactor

 Nothing to refactor here.
-The code is already clean and easy to read.
+The code is already clean and readable.

 ## The Sixth Requirement: Dictionary Remove Entry

-Now I believe you can do this by yourself.
-The `delete` method specification is as follows:
+You should now be able to implement this yourself.
+The `delete` method specification is:
 - If the key exists, remove the entry and return `Ok(())`
-- If the key does not exist, return `Err(DictionaryError::NotFound(key))`
+- If the key doesn't exist, return `Err(DictionaryError::NotFound(key))`

-You can check the code in the repository guided in the beginning of this chapter.
+You can check the code in the repository referenced at the beginning of this chapter.

 ## Wrapping Up

-In this section, we covered a lot.
-We made a full CRUD(Create, Read, Update and Delete) API for our dictionary.
-Throughout the process we learned how to:
+In this section, we covered significant ground.
+We built a full CRUD (Create, Read, Update, and Delete) API for our dictionary.
+Throughout the process, we learned how to:

-- Create a struct with new type pattern
+- Create a struct with the new type pattern
-- Create `HashMap`
+- Create a `HashMap`
-- Search for items in `HashMap`
+- Search for items in a `HashMap`
-- Add new items to `HashMap`
+- Add new items to a `HashMap`
-- Update items in `HashMap`
+- Update items in a `HashMap`
-- Learned more about errors
+- Work with errors in more detail